Marc Spackman

 In 2014 Spackman became the Elite Performance Coach at the Royal School.
 Results quickly followed with numerous National Records and International Qualification from athletes in the training program.
 Outstanding athletes, Alice Dearing, Tom Derbyshire and Matthew Richards all won medals in the European Junior Championships in quick succession.
 Matthew Richards winning in 2019 in the "Blue Ribbon" 100 Freestyle event in a time of 48.88 and winning the Silver Medal in the 200 Freestyle in a time of 1.47.23.
 Richards later going on to win Olympic Gold in the 4x200 freestyle relay at the Tokyo Olympics.

 Selected as a Coach on the New York Breakers team in the International Swimming League (ISL) Budapest, Hungary 2020 and Naples 2021.

-On 1 June 2023, Spackman took over as Head Coach of Etobicoke Swim Club in Etobicoke in the Etobicoke Olympium.
+On 1 June 2023, Spackman took over as Head Coach and Director of Swimming at the Etobicoke Swim Club based at the Etobicoke Olympium.